Is the COVID-19 Vaccine Approved by the FDA?

 There is large amounts of data on the safety of vaccines and clinical data supporting the use of vaccines.
 As with any medication there is rigorous safety and clinical processes designed to ensure safety and effectiveness.
 Once a vaccine is approved there are continued clinical studies and other measures in place to monitor the safety and efficacy.

-The news of three vaccines is encouraging.
-It gives us another tool to fight COVID-19.
-The vaccines have been shown to be effective at preventing symptomatic COVID-19.
-There are a few differences between each vaccine at this time:
+All the current approved vaccines have been shown to be effective at preventing symptomatic COVID-19.
+There are a few differences between each vaccine at this time.

 - The second dose of the Pfizer-BioNTech COVID-19 vaccine is given 21 days after the first dose.